mariodavid/mariodavid.github.io/_drafts/cuba-on-kubernetes-part-1.md

   feature: cuba-security-subsystem-distilled/feature-2.jpg
 ---

 Kubernetes has become the de-facto standard when it comes to doing container scheduling & orchestration.
-Since it is not omnipresent these days, let's have a look on how to deploy a CUBA application into a Kubernetes cluster.
+Since it is so omnipresent these days, let's have a look on how to deploy a CUBA application into a Kubernetes cluster.
 This first part deals with creating the Kubernetes cluster infrastructure through Terraform.

 <!-- more -->